Frequently Asked Questions

 Before applying, you are expected to be prepared through the completion of training or educational programs concerning foundational and specific Point-of-Care Ultrasound.

 Candidates should carefully read all information concerning the POCUS Certification Academy and its’ offerings prior to applying.
-It’s also a good idea to watch the tutorial video, read the exam information and review the Technical Specifications:
+It’s also a good idea to watch the tutorial video, read the exam information.

 The scoring methodology for The POCUS Certification Academy assessments is determined by Inteleos Psychometric Services (IPS) in conjunction with the POCUS Academy Task Force and approved by the APCA Council.